DavidMacT/ARTop/README.md

 which will compile the C++ part of the code.

 The next file to consider is `read_data.txt`.
-This is the only file that needs to edited in order to run ARTop.
+This is the only file that needs to be edited in order to run ARTop.
 Open `read_data.txt' to see a list like:

 ```
 Region number=7115